 Mist Mountain is one of the tallest mountains in the Kananaskis region and offers a significant objective without any technical mountain climbing.
 There are several routes up to the peak of Mist Mountain with many varying degrees of difficulty.

 The most straightforward and enjoyable ascent is via the south face and east ridge.
 This was our choice, as we decided to skip over the Lipsett Col with high exposure levels on loose rock.

-What’s of most interest is the excellent alpine pass views on the approach, exceptional cirque, and small hot springs with a great view.
+What’s of most interest is the excellent alpine pass views on the approach, exceptional cirque, and, of course, the small Mist Mountain hot springs with a great view.
 Of course, the views from 3,140 meters are pretty great too!
-The technical aspects and short approach make the mountain accessible to many able-bodied hikers, so it’s easy to understand the popularity.
+The technical aspects and short approach make the mountain accessible to many able-bodied hikers, so it’s easy to understand its popularity.

 Mist Mountain GPX Track

 Along Highway 40 is a trailhead that cuts through the woods and begins a short approach through the forest to the Nameless Ridge.
 There is no official trailhead sign, but a wide shoulder pull-off 200 meters from the trailhead makes for reliable parking, and if you follow the GPX tracks attached, it’s easy enough to figure out where to park.
 Additionally, the AllTrails app does provide the correct start of the trail.